tubrux/blog/_posts/2020-04-20-stringbuffer-vs-stringbuilder.md

 - **StringBuffer** is thread-safe but slower due to synchronization.
 It’s the best option when thread safety is critical.
 - **StringBuilder** is faster and more efficient but not thread-safe.
 It’s ideal for single-threaded applications or situations where thread safety is not a concern.

 By understanding these differences, we can choose the right class for the job based on our needs.

+By the way, by using the <a href="https://tubrux.github.io/">Tubrux</a> library, we can easily find non-thread-safe data structures in our project.
+So we can fix them as early as possible.